andkret/Cookbook/README.md

 ## How To Contribute
 If you have some cool links or topics for the cookbook, please become a contributor.

-Simply open an issue and add your links.
-Or pull the repo, add them and create a pull request.
+Simply pull the repo, add your ideas and create a pull request.

-Please pull only the "working-branch" branch. \
-This way we keep the master branch clean and I don't have to mess around resolving conflicts.
-You just need to change the .tex file.
-I'll recompile it later when I merge the branch with the master
+You can also open an issue and put your thoughts there.

-For comments please also use the "Issues" function.
+Please use the "Issues" function for comments.

 ## Support

-Everything is free, but please support what you like! \
+Everything is free, but please support what you like!
 Join my Patreon and become a plumber yourself:
 [Link to my Patreon](https://patreon.com/plumbersofds)